phalpern/WG21-halpern/simd-execution-model.md

 There are a number of problems with this definition of a SIMD loop:

- 1. The definition itself is an arcane set of constraints on a program -- it derived from our (Intel's) internal mental model of how vector execution works.
-It is not itself a model of vector execution and does little to help the programmer decide whether vector execution is appropriate to his/her problem.
+ 1. The definition itself is an arcane set of constraints on a program -- it derived from our (Intel's) internal mental model of how simd execution works.
+It is not itself a model of simd execution and does little to help the programmer decide whether simd execution is appropriate to his/her problem.

- 2. It encourages people to think of task parallelism and vector parallelism as being the same thing, with only subtle differences, and it invites them to find ways to smooth over those differences.
-Indeed, in the C++ standards committee, we are finding it difficult to convince people that a loop with a vector-only policy (as opposed to a vector + parallel policy) is an important top-level concept.
+ 2. It encourages people to think of task parallelism and simd parallelism as being the same thing, with only subtle differences, and it invites them to find ways to smooth over those differences.
+Indeed, in the C++ standards committee, we are finding it difficult to convince people that a loop with a simd-only policy (as opposed to a simd + parallel policy) is an important top-level concept.

  3. The model is not rich enough to express cross-lane operations such as compress and expand operations and localized reductions.
-These operations were deemed important for maximizing the benefit of vector hardware, but proposals to add such features do not fit well with the limited description of vector execution implied by the above dependency statement.
+These operations were deemed important for maximizing the benefit of simd hardware, but proposals to add such features do not fit well with the limited description of simd execution implied by the above dependency statement.

-For these reasons, I have attempted in this paper to describe a model for vector execution.
+For these reasons, I have attempted in this paper to describe a model for simd execution.
 This model subsumes the dependency statement from N3831 but is much more complete and provides a framework for describing cross-lane dependencies.
 The model attempts to describe modern SIMD hardware without being specific to any one architecture or CPU manufacturer.